asma-2922/Collaborative-Recommendation-System-on-Books/readme.md

 ## Collaborative Filtering
 - In this section, we have mainly applied the collaborative filtering techniques for rating predictions of particular books as items and the corresponding users.
+- We have made use of both memory and model based approach to do the rating predictions.
-- The item-item and user-user matrix factorisation was applied as a part of model based filtering to form the user-item interaction matrix and then find the correlation and similarities.
+- The item-item and user-user matrix factorisation was applied to form the user-item interaction matrix and then find the correlation and similarities.
+- The traditional collaborative filtering approach solely focuses on improving accuracy of the rating without considering user satisfaction.
+If most accurate result predicts similar items, then it may not be very well for user satisfaction.
+So to tackle that problem, we implemented a diversity aware recommendation model, which can improve overall diversity of the recommended items while taking consideration of accuracy.

 ## Results
+-The user-user matrix approach gave the Accuracy = 0.75.
+-The item-item matrix approach gave the Accuracy = 055.
+-Memorization Approach it is not possible to capture relationship between more than one also not able to detect similar (exact) item and that can affect user's rating.
+We had very sparse data so in avg user have given only to 20 item and we had 0.16 million items so if item is new then that rating can we counted from single or biased rating.

+# Novelty
+- We have implemented the Reccomendation system for books on Tkinter.
+- Performed Webscrapping to extract book names from Book id (work).
+- Performed Matrix Factorization using neural network.